kchu25/software-engineering/blog/ML/flux_transformer.md

 # Transformer Architecture in Flux.jl

 **Note:** This implementation is fully compatible with Flux.jl's automatic differentiation and training utilities.
-All custom structs use `Flux.@functor` to make their parameters trainable, and the code uses Flux-native operations throughout.
+All custom structs use `Flux.@layer` to make their parameters trainable, and the code uses Flux-native operations throughout.

 ## Setup and Imports